 How to Invest in NCD & Get the Return?

 As the IPOs one can invest in NCDs by ASBA or UPI.
 Apply NCD when it opens in the market and apply via your ASBA or UPI as we apply IPOs.
-When an investor buys NCD or a Bond they generally lend money to the company and in return, the company gives a return as per the maturity amount on the maturity date at a stated rate of interest.
+When an investor buys an NCD or a Bond, they generally lend money to the company, and in return, the company gives a return as per the maturity amount on the maturity date at a stated rate of interest.
 These corporate bonds are debt securities.
 These NCDs are considered long-term investment options.

 Check out our guide on NCD: Definition, Features, Benefits and 3 Types